 “My father introduced me to the game of golf when I was three years old, so I say that I learned to walk, talk and play golf at the same time.
 I didn’t really have to fall in love with it because it was part of me – it was part of my DNA.”

 In addition to introducing Powell to the game, her father also instilled a sense of determination in the young golfer.
-The great-grandson of Alabama slaves, Bill Powell battled racism to become the only African-American to build, own and operate a golf course, the first nine holes of which Powell recalls he built “literally by hand.”
+The great-grandson of Alabama slaves, Bill Powell battled racism to become the only African-American to build, own and operate a golf course – the first nine holes of which Powell recalls he built “literally by hand.”

 As for Powell’s mother, she was the force responsible for awakening a sense of social responsibility in the golfer.
-“My mum really talked a lot about how you have to give back to society, and you want to leave the world a better world than you found it,” she recalls.
+“My mum really talked a lot about how you have to give back to society, and you want to leave the world a better world than you found it,” she said.

 Although Powell has noticed a better attitude towards diversity than when she was playing, the statistics regarding African American participation in the PGA tour are not as strong as they once were.
 “There were at one time in the 1970s up to twelve African Americans on the PGA tour and now it’s changed because there’s only two.
-Tiger Woods and Harold Varner”.
+Tiger Woods and Harold Varner.”

 Having faced discrimination from a very young age, the issue of racial diversity in golf is one that is very close to Powell’s heart.
 At the age of eight, Powell was told by two of her best friends that their parents had forbidden them to play with her because of her colour, and as she progressed through school the issue became even worse.

-Recalling one of the worst incidents that she faced, Powell describes how a boy chased her in the playground with a knife during recess.
+Recalling one of the worst incidents that she faced, Powell described how a boy chased her in the playground with a knife during recess.
 “I ran inside and I told the teacher that was one hall duty and she said ‘Oh, nobody chased you with a knife’ and then she took me and turned me around and marched me back outside and then I heard the door click behind me, and I just stayed on the steps because I was so frightened.”

 When asked about how she coped with adversity, Powell explained that golf became her escape.
 “For me golf was a sort of outlet where I could hit the golf ball, and the golf ball didn’t talk back to you, and I didn’t get any negative feedback.
 I learned to love playing golf by myself because I guess it was a way of me sheltering myself.”

 Among the list of things that turned out beautifully for the golfer is the strong connection that she has developed to St Andrews.
-Since visiting the ‘home of golf’ for the first time back in the mid-seventies to play the Old Course, Powell has had a number of standout moments in the Kingdom of Fife: in 2008 she became the first female golfer in the University’s history to be bestowed with an honorary degree, in 2015 she was one of two American women initially given honorary membership into the Royal and Ancient Golf Club of St Andrews, in 2016 the University of St Andrews Women’s Golf Club renamed their annual invitational tournament in her honour, and now she has a student hall opening in her name.
+Since visiting the ‘home of golf’ for the first time back in the mid-seventies to play the Old Course, Powell has had a number of standout moments in the Kingdom of Fife.
+In 2008 Powell became the first female golfer in the University’s history to be bestowed with an honorary degree, in 2015 she was one of two American women initially given honorary membership into the Royal and Ancient Golf Club of St Andrews, in 2016 the University of St Andrews Women’s Golf Club renamed their annual invitational tournament in her honour, and now she has a student hall opening in her name.

 When asked what advice she would have given to herself at University, Powell cited determination as a key factor to success.

-“I would say to follow your dreams… everybody goes through some negative things in life, but we also go through positive things, and there’s the alleys and the mountains, and I think that you just have to stay positive, ” she says, adding that it is especially important to “always choose good friends.”
+“I would say to follow your dreams… everybody goes through some negative things in life, but we also go through positive things, and there’s the alleys and the mountains, and I think that you just have to stay positive, ” she said, adding that it is especially important to “always choose good friends.”

 Her advice is wise, and her attitude has certainly taken her a long way from captaining the Women’s Golf team when she was at Ohio University and Ohio State University.
 “I had no clue that I would ever come to Scotland, let alone have a building named after me,” she said.
 “You know, when I was a child and then when I was in college, I never thought about any of that.”